aman-uta-kgp/ML_Assignment_Prof_David/README.md

 - Conclusion : k-means++ using cosine distance measure on top of PCA is a very powerful tool to uncover otherwise hidden relationships

 ### Question 9
 This is an image classification problem statement.
 The goal is to predict the landscape (10 unique values including Road, Forest etc).
 The images data can be found [here](https://github.com/dpuelz/STA380/tree/master/data/EuroSAT_RGB).
 We used CNN model to train on the labelled dataset.
-Some design calls taken during setting up network architecture include - not using padding, using only one pooling layer and 3 convolution layers.
+Some design calls taken during setting up network architecture include - not using padding, using only one max pooling layer and 3 convolution layers.